Bridgewater flood barrier

 The construction of the tidal barrier is a key component of a 20 Year Flood Action Plan, which was developed after the 2014 Somerset Levels flooding.

-Fereday Pollard are developing the designs with Jacobs and the Environment Agency who have been tasked with developing proposals and securing funding for a barrier which can be operational by 2024.
+Fereday Pollard have developed the designs with Jacobs and the Environment Agency who have been tasked with developing proposals and securing funding for a barrier which can be operational by 2024.

 Previous Project